Crude oil futures fall on low demand | Devdiscourse

-Crude oil futures fell 0.05 percent to Rs 4,174 per barrel on Friday after speculators booked profits at existing high levels amid subdued spot demand.
-Crude oil for delivery in October was trading lower by Rs 2, or 0.05 percent, at Rs 4,174 per barrel with a business volume of 26,407 lots on the Multi Commodity Exchange (MCX).
+Crude oil futures fell 0.86 percent to Rs 4,048 per barrel on Wednesday as speculators booked profits at existing levels, amid subdued spot demand.
+Crude oil contracts for October delivery traded lower by Rs 35, or 0.86 percent, at Rs 4,048 per barrel with a business volume of 14,562 lots on the Multi Commodity Exchange.

-The oil for delivery in November, however, gained Re 1, or 0.02 percent, to Rs 4,177 per barrel in 182 lots.
-Crude oil prices firmed up globally with the global benchmark Brent gaining 0.40 percent at USD 64.66 a barrel and West Texas Intermediate by 0.83 percent at USD 58.61.
+Crude oil contracts for November delivery traded lower by Rs 38, or 0.93 percent, at Rs 4,050 per barrel in a business turnover of 138 lots.
+Analysts said the fall in crude oil futures was in tune with a weak trend in domestic markets, where it slipped on profit-booking by speculators.

+Meanwhile, the West Texas Intermediate shed 0.75 percent to USD 56.86 per barrel, while global benchmark Brent was down 0.95 percent to USD 62.50 per barrel in New York.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)